Career Definition for a Ford Automotive Service Technician

 Those seeking to become a Ford automotive service technician should posses patience and persistence combined with strong trouble shooting skills, particularly for complex electronic systems.
 These skills are in short supply, and dealers value those who possess them.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that employment of automotive service technicians and mechanics in general is expected to increase 9% between 2012 and 2022.
-The mean average wage for mechanics employed by dealerships in May 2012 was $20.79 per hour, though many experienced technicians employed by automobile dealers receive a commission related to the labor cost charged to the customer, leading to higher overall compensation.
+The U.S. Bureau of Labor Statistics (BLS,) reported that employment of automotive service technicians and mechanics in general is expected to increase 5% between 2014 and 2024 (www.bls.gov).
+The median annual salary for mechanics employed by dealerships in May 2015 was $42,630, though many experienced technicians employed by automobile dealers receive a commission related to the labor cost charged to the customer, leading to higher overall compensation.

 Alternate Career Options